Chidambarathil Oru Appasamy: Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The audio launch was held in Chennai on 12 August 2005.
 The audio was released by director Bharathiraja and was received by Balu Mahendra.
-Indiaglitz praised the songs saying that "Ilaiyaraaja did a splendid work [..]
-Maestro has not lost his touch".

 Release and reception

 The film's television rights were sold to Jaya TV, and it premiered there on Diwali while still playing in theatres.
 S. R. Ashok Kumar of The Hindu wrote, "Thankar Bachan passes muster in the lead role.
 But it is Navya Nair as the beleaguered wife who steals the show".
 Sify wrote, "The goodness of COA lies in the simple story, an outstanding performance by Navya Nair and soulful music of Ilaiyaraaja.
 The film with its cute message seeped in real life situations will keep you engrossed".
-IndiaGlitz wrote, "On the whole Chidambarathil Oru Appasamy is a movie for women folk with a strong message".
-Behindwoods wrote, "Altogether, the movie is made to target the minds of women without much of commercialism".
+Lajjavathi of Kalki praised the acting of Navya Nair and Ilaiyaraaja's music but criticised the director for adding item number and felt most of the scenes feel predictable.